rstudio/helm/README.md

 ## Support

-We have a few outlets for getting support with our projects:
+**IMPORTANT:**

-- Bugs or feature requests should be opened in an [issue](https://github.com/rstudio/helm/issues/new/choose).
+These charts are provided as a convenience to RStudio customers and are not formally supported by RStudio.
+If you have questions about these charts, you can ask them in the [issues](https://github.com/rstudio/helm/issues/new/choose) in the repository or to your support representative, who will route them appropriately.

-- Professional support for our Helm charts can be obtained by emailing support@rstudio.com.
-Please note that email support is limited to our professional products customers.
+Bugs or feature requests should be opened in an [issue](https://github.com/rstudio/helm/issues/new/choose).

 ## Contributing